nshibanda/Java-spark-week-2/hero-squad/README.md

 ## Support and Contact Details

-If you need any assistance, have questions, ideas, or concerns, kindly contact me through email: EMAILADDRESS.
+If you need any assistance, have questions, ideas, or concerns, kindly contact me through email: noel.sakase@gmail.com.
 You can also make a contribution to the code or seek assistance for the app/project.

 **GitHub URL Link**

-To view the project, visit the GitHub repository: REPOLINK
+To view the project, visit the GitHub repository: https://github.com/nshibanda/Java-spark-week-2.git

 ## License